Zenitugo/AltSchool-LiveClass-ProjectAssignment/README.md

 ## Deliverables:
 A bash script that encapsulates the entire deployment process adhering to the abovementioned specifications.
 Documentation accompanying the script, elucidating the steps and procedures for execution.
+A test PHP page validating the LAMP setup on both nodes A Load balancer using nginx to allow for traffic to the LAMP using the master and the slave nodes.